Mobile Menu

 Barry Sardis

-Barry Sardis is the founder and chief editor of TechForAging.
+Barry Sardis is the founder of TechForAging.
 He started his journey in the tech world over 50 years ago as a self-taught programmer.
 Having an immense passion for technology, he finds joy in two things: learning stuff and helping others with what he has learned.

 Filed Under: Smart Home, Smart Home Stories Tagged With: Hub, Lighting